 - Custom email @your company.
-Gmail helps you build customer trust by letting you create professional email addresses for everyone in your company at your domain, as well as group mailing lists, like sales@your company.
+Gmail helps you build customer trust by letting you create professional email addresses for everyone in your company at your domain, as well as group mailing lists, like [email protected] company.

 - Robust integrations.
 You don’t have to leave Gmail to connect with coworkers via Meet or Chat, or to send an invite in Calendar.
 You can also connect your favorite third-party applications using Google Workspace Add-ons.

 - Organization tools.
 Labels, folders, filters and archiving are all designed to optimize access to your information by providing strong storage and search capabilities.